freenas/freenas-docs/userguide/install.rst

-* **Warning: upgrading the ZFS pool can make it impossible to go back to a previous version.** For this reason, the update process does not automatically upgrade the ZFS pool, though the :ref:`Alert` system shows when newer feature flags are available for a pool.
+* **Warning: upgrading the ZFS pool can make it impossible to go back to a previous version.** For this reason, the update process does not automatically upgrade the ZFS pool, though the :ref:`Alert` system shows when newer :ref:`ZFS Feature Flags` are available for a pool.
 Unless a new feature flag is needed, it is safe to leave the pool at the current version and uncheck the alert.
 If the pool is upgraded, it will not be possible to boot into a previous version that does not support the newer feature flags.

 * Upgrading the firmware of Broadcom SAS HBAs to the latest version is recommended.